-Special Educational Needs Coordinator (SENCO) - manages the SEN provision at Banks Road Primary School, completes multi agency referrals, attends SEN planning and review meetings, supports the
+Special Educational Needs and Disabilities Coordinator (SENDCO) - manages the SEND provision at Banks Road Primary School, completes multi agency referrals, attends SEN planning and review meetings, supports the writing of PPPs (Personal Provision Plans) and tracks the progress and attainment of SEN pupils and liaises with parents

-- writing of PPPs (Personal Provision Plans) and tracks the progress and attainment of SEN pupils and liaises with parents - Assistant SENCO supports in the management of SEN provision at Banks Road Primary School, deputises for the SENCO in their absence - Pastoral Lead supports the emotional well-being of all pupils through individual, paired and group work, liaises with families and multi agencies - School Nurse accessible via a referral through the SENCO - The Quiet Place an intervention to support children's well-being, mental health and self esteem - Teaching Assistants Full time staff who support SEN children across Key Stage 1 and Key Stage 2 via small group intervention and one-to-one intervention - Educational Psychologist commissioned by the school to support SEN/vulnerable pupils - SENISS (Special Educational Needs Inclusion Support Service), NHS Speech and Language Therapy, Sensory Service (hearing and visual impairments), CAMHS (Children and Adolescents Mental Health Service), including Seedlings, the Mental Health Support Teams, the School Family Support Service (SFSS) and Community Paediatricians (see Local Offer) - all provide support when required by children and families, Autism Initiatives OSSME - The SENCO attends Liverpool SEN Briefings and conferences to keep up to date with any legislative changes in SEND and the most up to date practise and provision.
+- Assistant SENDCO supports in the management of SEND provision at Banks Road Primary School, deputises for the SENDCO in their absence - Pastoral Lead supports the emotional well-being of all pupils through individual, paired and group work, liaises with families and multi agencies - Emotional Literacy Support Assistant (ELSA) supports identified children with the social, emotional and mental health needs. - Deputy Headteacher is a specialist dyslexia assessor and holds both Associate Member of British Dyslexia Association and a SpLD Assessment Practising Certificate (APC) - School Nurse accessible via a referral through the SENCO - The Quiet Place an intervention to support children's well-being, mental health and self esteem - Teaching Assistants Full time staff who support SEND children across Key Stage 1 and Key Stage 2 via small group intervention and one-to-one intervention - Educational Psychologist commissioned by the school to support SEND/vulnerable pupils - SENISS (Special Educational Needs Inclusion Support Service), NHS Speech and Language Therapy, Sensory Service (hearing and visual impairments), CAMHS (Children and Adolescents Mental Health Service), including Seedlings, the Mental Health Support Teams, the School Family Support Service (SFSS) and Community Paediatricians (see Local Offer) - all provide support when required by children and families, Autism Initiatives OSSME - The SENDCO attends Liverpool SEN Briefings and conferences to keep up to date with any legislative changes in SEND and the most up to date practise and provision.
 This is then shared with all school staff within the weekly staff meetings - All staff in the school receive ongoing training to meet the needs of all the children attending the school at any point in time.
 This may include Speech and Language, Dyslexia Training, ASC awareness training, positive handling etc. Training provided responds to the needs of the children and staff at any given time. - Staff training and on-going professional development is reviewed regularly.
-Training and professional development is linked directly into the needs of the cohort. - The school's budget is allocated to meet the needs of the children on the SEN Register. - The inclusion team meets every half term to discuss pupil progress and next steps. - The progress and attainment of all children is tracked and resources are allocated according to need. - The budget is used to ensure that sufficient numbers of school staff are employed, qualified and trained to support your child and to purchase specialist help and equipment if needed. - We also use the budget to ensure that children's individual needs are met from specific interventions and programmes, where appropriate. - Our pupil premium allocation is allocated effectively to ensure that all pupils have the best possible chance to achieve. - We apply for high needs top up funding where we feel that a child's learning needs/provision exceed the nominal SEN budget as outlined by the SIL document "Operational Guidance on High Needs Banding and Top Up".
+Training and professional development is linked directly into the needs of the cohort. - The school's budget is allocated to meet the needs of the children on the SEND Register. - The inclusion team meets every half term to discuss pupil progress and next steps. - The progress and attainment of all children is tracked and resources are allocated according to need. - The budget is used to ensure that sufficient numbers of school staff are employed, qualified and trained to support your child and to purchase specialist help and equipment if needed. - We also use the budget to ensure that children's individual needs are met from specific interventions and programmes, where appropriate. - Our pupil premium allocation is allocated effectively to ensure that all pupils have the best possible chance to achieve. - We apply for high needs top up funding where we feel that a child's learning needs/provision exceed the nominal SEND budget as outlined by the SIL document "Operational Guidance on High Needs Banding and Top Up".